 State of the Union address.

-Granting the president the power to convene both houses of Congress.
+Commander-in-Chief, receiving foreign representatives, granting the president the power to convene both houses of Congress.

-Then you get to Section 4, and you get to the impeachment part of this.
+Then you get to section 4 and you get to the impeachment part of this.

 It also allows for involuntary, if you will, removal from office for the president by cabinet secretaries.